 With that in mind, the seven-member Board of Directors remotely continue their public meetings on the second and fourth Tuesdays of each month with the presence of essential staffers via Zoom, a leader in video conferencing and telecommunications.

-Board members and the public can attend those meetings either through their computer screens or over a phone system.
+Board members and the public can attend those meetings either through their computer or mobile device screens or over a phone system.
 AVEK’s first Zoom board meeting occurred on March 31, with Board Secretary/Treasurer Holly Hughes hosting the session, the same as she did during traditional board meetings.
 That initial session served as a learning curve, while all participants became familiar with the process.

 Board President Shelley Sorsabal calls the meetings to order at 6:30 p.m. on the second and fourth Tuesdays.
 It’s business as usual, without any disruptions.